Sex and AS: Position Pain Ratings and Tips for Pain Free Passion

 Pain tip: To be determined.
 Unfortunately, I don't have any advice on minimizing pain in this position, as I'm still searching for solutions myself!

 Don’t be afraid to have a conversation with your partner and communicate what aspects of sex are painful or difficult for you.
-It might seem like an awkward situation, but I guarantee it will be less awkward than having to call an ambulance halfway through for a sex related injury!
+It might seem like an awkward situation, but I guarantee it will be less embarrassing than having to call an ambulance halfway through for a sex-related injury!

-When something is causing pain, then don’t carry on out of fear in killing the vibe.
-Switch up the position to one that is more manageable for your body or take a break.
+When something is causing pain during sex, don’t try to carry on out of fear of killing the vibe.
+Switch up the position to one more manageable for your body or take a break.

 If you're feeling stiff (in a bad way!), consider stretching beforehand.
-Obviously, it may be a bit weird if you hit the pause button during foreplay and get the yoga mat out.
-So maybe try and do it earlier on in the day before anything romantic initiates.
-Or if it is one of those heat of the moment sessions, ease into the lovemaking.
-Don’t risk injuring yourself by jumping into pounding away from the get-go!
+Obviously, it may be a bit weird if you hit the pause button during foreplay to get the yoga mat out.
+Perhaps you can try doing it earlier in the day before anything romantic initiates.
+Or, if it is one of those heat of the moment sessions, ease into the lovemaking.
+Don’t risk injuring yourself by jumping in and pounding away from the get-go!

-What positions do you find to be the most AS friendly in the bedroom?
-Do you have any pain management tips that you wish to share?
+What positions in the bedroom do you find to be the most AS-friendly?
+Do you have any tips to avoid painful sex?
 Let me know in the comments.

 Join the conversation